-Northshore School District closes all schools for coronavirus concerns beginning Thursday; school will resume online Monday
+Northshore School District closes all schools for coronavirus concerns: ‘We are no longer able to provide quality instruction’

 “Our staff at Woodmoor worked quickly with families to minimize any additional exposure and send students home safely,” the statement said.

-All evening events and middle-school sports also will be canceled Thursday.
+All evening events and middle-school sports are canceled Thursday.

 Additionally, Reid said staff members will work to provide services to students with disabilities, those who use the free and reduced lunch program and families who need child care.